w4111/hw2-s22/README.md

 * 2/28: Problem 3.3 has been updated because the division operator is not taught in class.

+* 2/28: the Overleaf latex template has been updated for relational algebra symbols

 ## Submission

 1. You will write your answers using the [following Overleaf latex template](https://www.overleaf.com/read/mvhfmrqpnqbs).
 Clone the template and edit it.
 Hand writing or alternative submission formats are NOT accecptable.